 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
-For these jobs, we route in a 30-yard container with reinforced sides and a heavier floor plate; we also cap the fill volume well below the visual rim so the axle weight stays legal.
-We set these on a lowboy for transport, much like our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for the load.
+We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate to handle these jobs.
+Our Lowboy transport ensures we cap the fill volume well below the visual rim: this keeps axle weight legal on every haul.
+We set these specific cans for your roof; we also offer a general construction debris service for mixed materials.

 Same-day Pickup for Fast Roof Project Turnover